Communities of Practice

 Transparent Design in Teaching

-Faculty participants in this Community of Practice (limited to 10) will receive a copy of Transparent Design in Higher Education Teaching and Leadership.
+Faculty participants in this Community of Practice (limited to 10 per semester) will receive a copy of Transparent Design in Higher Education Teaching and Leadership.
+Meetings will begin in late September, take place approximately every three weeks, and will be arranged by participant consensus.
+Contact Martin Springborg to sign up for this community of practice.

 Faculty Teaching Online